 In cattle and sheep, weakness, depression, and anorexia were the most prominent signs of poisoning.
 A delayed toxicity led to the death of a yearling and a sheep 6 days after the last dose.
 At necropsy on the yearling and the sheep, lymph nodes of the head, neck, and thoracic cavity were swollen and hemorrhagic.
-The lungs and the respiratory tract mucosa were congested.
+The lungs

-Table 28.-Results of multiple oral dosing of cattle, sheep, and chickens with 4-amino-3,5,6trichloropicolinic acid (picloram), potassium salt 1
+TABLE 28.-Results of multiple oral dosing of cattle, sheep, and chickens with 4-amino-3,5,6trichloropicolinic acid (picloram), potassium salt 1